bda-research/node-crawler/README.md

 Charset encoding:

  * forceUTF8: Boolean, if true will try to detect the page charset and convert it to UTF8 if necessary.
 Never worry about encoding anymore!
 (Default false),
+ * use incomingEncoding attribute with forceUTF8:true for set encoding manually (Default null)

 Cache: